ykaitao/AI-ML-Hands-on/args/transformers/DeepSeekV3.md

     @dynamic_rope_update               # keep decorator in the real code def forward(self, x, position_ids):
         # pseudo-expansion of the decorator for illustration:
+        # RoPE tables are indexed by absolute position, and the position_ids tensor is zero-based.
         seq_len = torch.max(position_ids) + 1  # current request length
         if seq_len > self.max_seq_len_cached:
             # longer than what we've cached so far → recompute RoPE tables and extend cache